Peover Hall: Architecture and contents

 The house is built in red brick with stone dressings and a tiled roof.
 The early parts of the house are partly two-storeyed with gables and partly three-storeyed with flat roofs.
 The windows are mullioned and transomed.
 The house is roughly rectangular in shape with an entrance corridor which runs across its depth.
 On the left of the corridor is a small sitting room which contains woodwork and furniture from the 16th century.
 At the centre of the ground floor is the dining room which includes wooden pilasters which were formerly in Horsley Hall, Clwyd, and paintings and furniture from the 18th century.
-Also on the ground floor is the morning room in which is a set of bookcases from Oteley, a former seat of the Mainwaring family in Shropshire.
+Also on the ground floor is the morning room in which is a set of bookcases from Oteley, a seat of the Mainwaring family in Shropshire.
 On the first floor are the drawing room and 5 bedrooms.
 The drawing room is in the centre of the building and contains early 18th-century panelling, 17th and 18th-century furniture, and another set of bookcases from Oteley.
 On the top floor are 6 further bedrooms and the long gallery which contains antique furniture and toys.
 The kitchen in the basement has two large fireplaces and it also contains arms and armour.